A model of the cubic connectedness locus: Two types of cubic minimal laminations

-There are also uncountable (hence, by Lemma \ref{l:perf-count}, perfect) chiefs compatible with flower-like sets, but not having them.
-Here is heuristic example.
+There are also uncountable (hence, by Lemma \ref{l:perf-count}, perfect) minimal laminations compatible with flower-like sets, but not having them.
+Here is a heuristic example.
 Take a perfect non-renormalizable quadratic lamination $\lam_2$ with critical diameter $\ell$.
-Choose a non-periodic non-precritical leaf $\ol{xy}\in \lam_2$ and blow up $y$ to create a regular critical major $\oy$ which results into a triangle contained in a quadratic invariant gap $U$, then reflect this triangle with respect of $\oy$ and erase $\oy$ to create a critical quadrilateral $Q$.
+Choose a non-periodic non-precritical leaf $\ol{xy}\in \lam_2$ and blow up $y$ to create a regular $\si_3$-critical major $\oy$ which results into a triangle contained in a quadratic invariant gap $U$ of $\si_3$, then reflect this triangle with respect to $\oy$ and erase $\oy$ to create a critical quadrilateral $Q$.
 Together with the leaf $\hell$ that used to be $\ell$ before the transformations, we have two critical sets $Q$ and $\hell$ that define a cubic lamination $\lam_3$.
-We claim that this is a perfect chief.
-Indeed, suppose that there is a non-empty lamination $\hlam\subsetneqq \lam_3$.
+We claim that this is a perfect minimal lamination.
+Indeed, suppose that there is a nonempty lamination $\hlam\subsetneqq \lam_3$.
 If $\hell\notin \hlam$, then $\hell$ is inside a gap $G$ of $\hlam$.
 By the assumptions pullbacks of $\hell$ in $\lam_3$ approach $\hell$ from both sides; hence $G$ cannot be finite and so $G$ must be infinite, a contradiction with the fact that $\lam$ is non-renormalizable.
 Since pullbacks of $\hell$ approximate $\ol{xy}$, the set $Q$ survives, too, and in the end $\lam_3=\hlam$, a contradiction.
+By construction, $\lam_3$ is compatible with $U$ while edges of $U$ are not leaves of $\lam_3$.